18 Years

 One of the biggest mistakes is assuming every four years has a leap year.
 That’s not true.
 Take this: the year 2100 isn’t a leap year, even though it’s divisible by four.
 This can lead to errors in calculations.

 Another mistake is not accounting for the exact years in the 18-year span.
-That's why if you’re using a general estimate, you might be off by a few days.
+In real terms, if you’re using a general estimate, you might be off by a few days.
 That’s why it’s important to be specific.

 Also, people often forget that the Gregorian calendar has its own rules.
 If you’re using a different calendar system, the calculation changes.
 But for most practical purposes, the Gregorian calendar is the standard.